Connect with others who understand.

 If you have lupus nephritis, you might also take a diuretic to help with edema (swelling) or high blood pressure.
 Some diuretics can also cause low potassium levels.

-Low Potassium Diagnosis
+How Is Low Potassium Diagnosed?

 Your doctor will check for low potassium with a blood test to measure the amount of potassium in your blood.

-A nephrologist — a doctor who specializes in kidney conditions — may help make the diagnosis.
+A nephrologist, a doctor who specializes in kidney conditions, may help make the diagnosis.
 They can also help to create a treatment plan for your low potassium.
 Additional tests may be needed to measure your kidney function, such as:

 • Serum creatinine — When your creatinine level is higher than normal, it means your kidneys aren’t working as well as they should.

-• Estimated glomerular filtration rate (eGFR) — This test measures how well your kidneys are filtering out the waste, toxins, and extra fluid from your blood.
+• Estimated glomerular filtration rate — This test measures how well your kidneys are filtering out the waste, toxins, and extra fluid from your blood.
 When it’s lower than normal, your kidneys aren’t working as well as they should.

 • Blood urea nitrogen (BUN) — This test measures the level of the waste product, urea, that is in your blood.
-When BUN is higher than normal, your kidneys aren’t working as well as they should.
-It can also be a good indicator of the body’s hydration status.
+BUN can go up when you’re dehydrated, but your doctor usually looks at it along with other tests, like creatinine.

 How Is Low Potassium Treated?